Summary #

 Exploratory data analysis #

-The histogram of the price distribution of short-term rentals is heavily skewed towards the positive end of the x axis, so it is a good idea to replace the price feature plus 1 with its logarithm.
-The logarithm of the price feature plus 1 is much more normally distributed as a consequence of the transformation.
+The histogram of the price distribution of short-term rentals is heavily skewed towards the positive end of the x axis, so it is a good idea to replace the price feature with the logarithm of the price feature plus 1.
+This new feature is much more normally distributed compared to the previous feature.

 The price of most short-term rentals is less than £200 per night, but the distribution is heavily skewed towards the positive x axis.
 I chose to limit the x axis to £1000 as the upper limit, but there are several outliers that are even further up in price.
 The outliers however are still present in the model analysis.

-Most short-term rentals are in the Westminister borough, with Kensington & Chelsea, Camden, and Tower Hamlets listed in second, third, and fourth places.
+Most short-term rentals are in the Westminister borough, with Kensington & Chelsea, Camden, and Tower Hamlets listed in second, third, and fourth places respectively.
 The borough with the least number of rentals is Sutton.

 Cluster analysis #